Reference § 00 · Methodology · Public document

 The gross mid-vs-mid number does not account for venue fees.
 The net figure Storm reports normalises by the published ask on the cheap-side venue and the published 1 − bid complement on the other (which equals the opposite-side ask there).
 The normalised cost-to-enter Storm reports when both venues publish orderbook depth:

-For venues that don't expose ask depth on their public read path (Polymarket's Gamma API, Manifold, ForecastEx, Futuur, PredictIt), the calculation falls back to mid-based math and the resulting row is annotated (mid-based) on the event page so the reader knows the printed edge is approximate.
+For venues that don't expose ask depth on their public read path (Polymarket's Gamma API, Manifold, ForecastEx, Futuur, PredictIt, Metaculus), the calculation falls back to mid-based math and the resulting row is annotated (mid-based) on the event page so the reader knows the printed edge is approximate.
+Metaculus is additionally marked tradeable=false so its prices are excluded from spread computations entirely — it's a reference signal, not a venue you can trade against.
 Fees are the venue's published taker rate (typical_taker_fee_bps on the venue record).
 Gas is computed from typical_gas_cost_usd against a reference notional of $1,000 — illustrative, not a recommendation; effective bps impact scales inversely with position size.
 Spreads where either leg's price falls below 0.005 are dropped from display: at those levels the bid-ask gap typically erases the printed edge regardless of fees.

 The edge-badge colour on every page follows a fixed threshold: